Spelis/LunaBot/PRIVACYPOLICY.md

-# Data we collect:
+# Data we collect

-None!
-We don't collect any data.
-This is free and open source software and we don't want to sell your data, let alone have it in the first place.
+Luna may keep channel, guild, user and category IDs in it's database to associate luna-related values with them, such as starbits, welcome channels, self roles, auto roles, warn reasons, etc.

-We will NEVER sell, share or keep your data anywhere.
+We will never use this information to build profiles on you, nor will we sell it to any third parties.